We’re 0% margin* – here’s how it works…

 0% margin* means that the bookmaker takes no ‘commission’ on the corresponding markets, making the odds offered more favourable for the customer.

-Matches at 0% margin will be mentioned in the text on the ‘i’ info button in the match list on our website and under the appropriate match on mobile.
+Matches at 0% margin will be specifically highlighted on the website and mobile.

 Let’s take a simple coin toss as an example…

 The likelihood of a coin falling on heads or tails is the same, so a 50% chance of heads and 50% chance of tails.
 This equates to an even money chance, 1/1 in fractions or 2.00 in decimals.